MaxMontoro/P4-Advanced-Lane-Lines/README.md

 ![alt text](output_images/histogram.png)

-Notice how the right lane line is very faint, but the left peak is strong - it is probably taken from an image where the right lane line is hardly visible, and the left line can be nicely seen.
+Notice how the right lane line is very faint, but the left peak is strong - it is taken from an image where the right lane line is hardly visible, and the left line can be nicely seen as a continuous line.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.